 Pursuant to Legislative Decree 196/03 and Regulation (EU) 2016/679

 In compliance with Legislative Decree 196/2003 and Regulation (EU) 2016/679 we inform you that AIGO Srl, through its website, processes your personal data.
-The Italian and European privacy legislation establishes specific protections for the processing of “personal” data, which may reveal a person’s racial or ethnic origin, religious, philosophical or other beliefs, political opinions, membership in political parties, trade unions, associations, or organisations of a religious, philosophical, or political nature, as well as those that could reveal their biometric data, state of health, sex life, or judicial data.
-The processing of such data is permitted only with the explicit consent of the data subject, or “if necessary to fulfil legal obligations and exercise the specific rights of the data controller or the data subject in the field of employment and social security and social protection law” (Article 9 of Regulation (EU) 679/2016; Article 26 of Legislative Decree 196/03).
+The Italian and European privacy legislation establishes specific protections for the processing of “personal” data, which may reveal a person’s racial or ethnic origin, religious, philosophical or other beliefs, political opinions, membership in political parties, trade unions, associations, or organizations of a religious, philosophical, or political nature, as well as those that could reveal their biometric data, state of health, sex life, or judicial data.
+The processing of such data is permitted only with the explicit consent of the data subject, or “if necessary to fulfill legal obligations and exercise the specific rights of the data controller or the data subject in the field of employment and social security and social protection law” (Article 9 of Regulation (EU) 679/2016; Article 26 of Legislative Decree 196/03).